vladkinoman/ccg-notes/advanced-gwent[math-and-hardcore]/mulligan-theory-and-experiments/sequencing-theory-n-blacklist-bias.md

 #### 60.7%

-This probability that there are no Foglets in the top 4 cards of a randomised 16 card deck is: 12C3/16C3 = 11/28.
+This probability that there are no Foglets in the top 4 cards of a randomised 16 card deck is: C^3_12/C^3_16 = 11/28 (combinations).
 Thus, the probability that there is at least one Foglet in the top 4 cards is 1-11/28=17/28.

 #### 50.6%